Table of Contents

 Why Should You Consider Becoming a Travel Nurse in Ohio?

-If you’re looking for travel nurse jobs, Ohio (also known as The Buckeye State) offers an opportunity to explore unique adventures, interesting attractions, and outdoor wonders.
+If you’re looking for travel nurse jobs, the Buckeye State offers an opportunity to explore unique adventures, interesting attractions, and outdoor wonders.

 Music lovers will not want to miss the Rock & Roll Hall of Fame, with seven floors of memorabilia that give a comprehensive decade-by-decade glimpse into the history of rock.
 Ohio is no stranger to great music with musicians like John Legend, Doris Day, Boz Scaggs, Dave Grohl, and so many more all hailing from the midwestern state.

-Or maybe you want to take a trip to Dayton, known as The Birthplace of Aviation, and visit the famed National Museum of the US Air Force.
-Or check out the Cincinnati Museum Center which is a multi-museum complex located in Union Terminal and gives visitors an experience that could last days, given there are more than 1.8 million artifacts to view.
+Maybe you want to take a trip to Dayton — the Birthplace of Aviation — and visit the famed National Museum of the U.S. Air Force.
+Or check out the Cincinnati Museum Center, a multi-museum complex located in Union Terminal which gives visitors an experience that could last days with more than 1.8 million artifacts to view.

-But beyond the history and museums, Ohio is home to natural wonders that would excite any outdoor enthusiast.
-If you’re looking for some fun, in any season, Ohio is your place.
+Beyond the history and museums, Ohio is home to natural wonders that would excite any outdoor enthusiast.
+If you’re looking for some fun in any season, Ohio is your place.
 From apple picking to zip-lining and kayaking to ice skating, the great outdoors calls.

 Ohio is a food-lovers delight, offering unique dishes that promise not to disappoint.
-While in Ohio, you’ll have to taste some of these iconic Ohio foods:
+While in Ohio, don’t miss out on tasting some of these iconic Ohio foods:

 - Tony Packo’s epic chili dogs in Toledo

-- For an interesting take on chili, try the Skyline’s 3-way which consists of a base of spaghetti topped with chili, cheddar, and a hint of cinnamon
+- The Skyline’s 3-way — a base of spaghetti topped with chili, cheddar, and cinnamon

-- Tantalizing German fare is best enjoyed at one of Ohio’s most famous restaurants, Schmidt’s Sausage Haus
+- Tantalizing German fare at one of Ohio’s most famous restaurants, Schmidt’s Sausage Haus

 Once you’re done eating all that Ohio has to offer, you may find yourself thirsty.
 Take a trip to Columbus to explore the many distilleries and breweries that dot the map, or hop on a wine shuttle and tour and taste the wineries that grace Geneva-on-the-Lake.

 No matter where you end up when you start your search for travel nurse jobs, Ohio has something for everyone, and we think you’ll love it.
-Not only will you never be bored, but Ohio boasts 240 hospitals for travel nurses to choose from.
-Ohio may just be the absolute best for a work-life balance during your next travel nurse assignment.
+Not only will you never be bored, but Ohio boasts 240 hospitals for travel nurses to choose from for work.

 What Are The High-Demand Travel Nursing Specialities in Ohio Right Now?